 MIT-Springer author rights agreement

-MIT and Springer have renewed an established agreement that extends reuse rights to MIT authors of papers published in Springer journals.
+MIT and Springer Nature have renewed an established agreement that extends reuse rights to MIT authors of papers published in Springer and Palgrave journals.

-Articles by MIT authors published between 2009 and 2017 in a Springer journal that the MIT Libraries subscribe to may be:
+Articles by MIT authors published between 2009 and 2021 in a Springer journal or between 2018 and 2021 in a Palgrave journal, that the MIT Libraries subscribe to may be:

 - posted immediately on the author’s or author’s departmental web pages;